 Saving AWS CLI output to a file keeps API responses, inventory snapshots, and one-off checks available after the terminal session ends.
 A saved file is easier to attach to a ticket, compare across repeated runs, or hand to another tool than copied terminal text.

-Shell redirection writes stdout to disk, while --output, --query, and --no-cli-pager decide the exact format, fields, and terminal behavior before the file is created.
+Shell redirection writes stdout to disk after AWS CLI has already chosen the request context, response format, selected fields, and pager behavior.
 That makes it possible to save a full json response, a narrowed text value, or the same command result to both the screen and a file.

 Steps to save AWS CLI output to a file: